wp-plugins/hide-admin-icons/readme.txt

 Tested up to: 3.0
 Stable tag: trunk

-Hides the icons in the expanded WordPress 2.7 admin menu.
+Hides the icons in the expanded WordPress admin menu and admin page titles.

 == Description ==